EllyPirelly/vue3-simple-popup/README.md

 - a very simple modal on the "about" page
 - this project is only for set-up practicing purposes and only has the bare minimum regarding styling

+## Branches
+- please see `main` for the very simple modal
+- please see `slots` for two modals coming in via slots

 ## Tech Stack
 - Vue 3
 - HTML, SCSS, JavaScript